 A dear friend indeed, Merlin and I have been best friends for 5 decades!
-Merlin is a hoot, with a writing style that that brings laughter to your life and joy.
+Merlin is a hoot, with a writing style that brings laughter and joy to your life…

 This is my first guest post from MerlinSprague.com

 Every x-mas season the world’s assholes send out newsy little letters about their families.
 These letters are filled with bombast and braggadocio designed to rub the recipients’ noses in the authors’ wonderful lives.
 If you know anyone who feels he or she is one up on you, you have gotten one too.
 Here is a letter I got in 1999.
 I thought I’d share it with you.